WallanMelo/wallanMelo/README.md

 **Full Stack Developer | Passionate about Technology**

-**I'am 22 years old, and I'am currently studying the 7th Period of Bachelor's Degree in Information Systems at IFNMG - Januária Campus**
+I'm 22 years old and currently in my 7th semester of a Bachelor's degree in Information Systems at IFNMG – Januária Campus.

+I'm focused on constantly learning and evolving in the field of technology, seeking to apply the knowledge acquired throughout my degree in practice.

+In my free time, I enjoy playing soccer ⚽, video games 🎮, and doing drum covers on the drums haha🥁.

 ## My Skills